oofem/oofem/doc/theorymanual2/symbolicmpm.rst

-Mixed formulation for incompressible elasticity using MPM symbolic module
+Symbolic MPM module (Concept & Formulation)
 ===========================================================================

 The symbolic MPM module allows to define problems using syntax describing their weak form.